Marketcloud/marketcloud-all-in-one/README.md

 - The development stopped quite some time ago, so it was never converted to ES6+ javascript
 - In-code documentation (aka comments) needs to be improved
-- Dependencies must be updated
+- Dependencies must be updated as some NPM packages are outdated
+- Integration tests are missing since old integration tests were built around our own deployment